stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Tempest/index.md

 #### **Prerequisite:** Channel Divinity
 You can use your Channel Divinity to wield the power of the storm with unchecked ferocity.

-When you roll lightning or thunder damage, you can use your Channel Divinity to deal maximum damage, instead of rolling.
+When you roll lightning or thunder damage, you can use your channel divinity to deal maximum damage, instead of rolling.

 ## Talents